 “A warrior mindset starts with committing to change.
-Sometimes our powerful ego mind can come in and try and get us off course by telling us none of this stuff works, you don’t have to do this.”
-Kyla notes that we should not always believe what we think!
+Sometimes our powerful ego-mind can come in and try to get you off course by telling you none of this stuff works, you don’t have to do this.”
+Kyla’s response – we shouldn’t always believe what we think!

 You have done so much physical training.
 You deserve a successful outcome.